drewscottt/Ski-Resorts/README.md

 View at: `http://ec2-54-188-2-63.us-west-2.compute.amazonaws.com/`

-This project is created by using Flask, and served on an Amazon EC2 instance, using nginx and gunicorn to create a reverse proxy to forward the locally served app to the public.
+This project is created by using Flask, and served on an Amazon EC2 instance, using nginx and gunicorn to create a reverse proxy to forward the locally served app to the public (explained in `HOWTO_NGINX.md`).

 Data has been collected through web scraping and use of Google Maps APIs.